schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/database-support.md

   and is included with the SchemaCrawler download.
 - For any other database that includes a compliant JDBC driver, place the JDBC in the SchemaCrawler `lib` directory.
+- [Amazon Aurora](https://aws.amazon.com/rds/aurora/) is supported in MySQL and PostgreSQL modes.

 # Additional SchemaCrawler Database Plugins